How the Battleship Maine Was Destroyed: Background

-Hyman G. Rickover was inspired to write How the Battleship Maine Was Destroyed when, in September 1974, he read an article in the Washington Star-News about the destruction of the Maine.
-In particular, Rickover was struck by the paper's assertion that "no one had yet determined whether the Maine had been destroyed by a mine or an accidental explosion".
-Rickover felt that modern advancements made in naval engineering could shed light on this supposed mystery, but due to this obligations as an admiral, he did not have the time to browse the voluminous government records, newspaper articles, and reports that discussed the Navy's 1989 and 1911 investigations.
-As such, he approached two of his staff members, Dana Wegner and Francis Duncan, and tasked them with assembling the pertinent records needed for a reassessment of the incident.
+Hyman G. Rickover was inspired to write the book when, in September 1974, he read an article in the Washington Star-News about the destruction of the Maine.
+Rickover was struck by the paper's assertion that "no one had yet determined whether the Maine had been destroyed by a mine or an accidental explosion".
+Rickover believed that modern naval engineering innovations could shed light on this mystery, but due to his obligations as an admiral, he did not have the time to browse the government records, newspaper articles, and reports that discussed the Navy's 1898 and 1911 investigations.
+He therefore approached two of his staff members, Dana Wegner and Francis Duncan, and tasked them with assembling the records needed to reassess the incident.

-Among the documents that Wegner and Duncan perused was William Ferguson's surveys of the wreck, which he carried out from 1910 to 1911.
-Ferguson had meticulously photographed the wreck when it was being raised, taking great care to identify key elements of the ship, such as frame numbers.
-Wegner and Duncan believed that the technical and thorough nature of Ferguson's reports could help modern naval engineers deduce what sunk the Maine; when they showed the reports to Rickover, the admiral agreed, and subsequently, he began planning out a scholarly monograph to summarize any findings.
-The resulting work, How the Battleship Maine Was Destroyed was initially published by the Naval History Division in 1976, and in 1995, it was reissued with a new forward and additional supplemental material by the Naval Institute Press.
+Among the documents that Wegner and Duncan perused were William Ferguson's surveys of the wreck, which he carried out from 1910 to 1911.
+Ferguson had meticulously photographed the wreck when it was being raised, taking care to identify key elements of the ship, such as frame numbers.
+Wegner and Duncan believed that the technical and thorough nature of Ferguson's reports could help modern engineers deduce what sunk the Maine; when they showed the reports to Rickover, the admiral agreed and began planning a scholarly monograph to summarize any findings.
+The resulting work, How the Battleship Maine Was Destroyed, was published by the Naval History Division in 1976.
+In 1995, it was reissued with a new foreword and additional supplemental material by the Naval Institute Press.